 Giving Apps as Gifts

-Also something I haven’t tried yet, but if your intended has an iPhone, iPad, or iPod touch and you also have one of these devices, you can go to the App Store, find an App to you want to give, and then select “Gift This App” (down at the bottom (on iPhone/iPod Touch; at the top on the iPad).
+If your intended has an iPhone, iPad, or iPod touch and you also have one of these devices, you can go to the App Store, find an App to you want to give, and then select “Gift This App” (down at the bottom (on iPhone/iPod Touch; at the top on the iPad).
 Enter in the recipient’s name and email address and shazam!!!!
 Instant Gift!
 If you don’t have these devices, you can also purchase apps as gifts right through the iTunes stores online.

 Admittedly, I’m not familiar with other cell phones like Blackberry or Android, so I’m not familiar with how to gift apps for those phones.
 In my research, it seems like there might be a relatively easy way to gift apps for Blackberry devices, but not for Android devices (sorry, I’m an Apple girl!).